-For this reason alone, blogging is an incredible exercise – it forces you to stay current and gain deeper understanding about the topics you cover.
-A happy side benefit is that it sometimes yields insights that you were not expecting.
-Below are a few of the insights I have gained about marketing.
+For this reason alone, blogging is an incredible exercise.
+It forces you to stay current and to build a deeper understanding of the topics you cover.
+A happy side benefit is that sometimes it yields insights you weren’t expecting.
+Below are a few of the insights about marketing that I have gained from blogging.

 1. Marketing is Often Misunderstood